 IN THE MATTER OF THE APPLICATION )

-OF IDAHO POWER COMPANY FOR ) CASE NO. IPC-E-14-36
+OF IDAHO POWER COMPANY FOR ) CASE NO. IPC-E-14-30

 APPROVAL OR REJECTION OF AN )

 ENERGY SALES AGREEMENT WITH )

-ORCHARD RANCH SOLAR, LLC FOR ) ORDER NO. 33202
+CLARK SOLAR 3, LLC FOR THE SALE ) ORDER NO. 33204

-THE SALE AND PURCHASE OF )
+AND PURCHASE OF ELECTRIC ENERGY. )

-ELECTRIC ENERGY. )
+)

-On October 17, 2014, Idaho Power Company filed an Application with the Commission requesting acceptance or rejection of a 20-year Energy Sales Agreement (Agreement) between Idaho Power and Orchard Ranch Solar, LLC (Facility, Project).
-The Application states that Orchard Ranch Solar would sell and Idaho Power would purchase electric energy generated by the Project's solar photovoltaic facility located in Ada County, Idaho.

-On November 6, 2014, the Commission issued a Notice of Application and Notice of Modified Procedure setting a comment deadline of December 5, 2014, and a reply deadline of December 12, 2014.
-Order No. 33172.
-On December 3, 2014, Commission Staff filed a Motion to extend the comment deadline.
-Based on the consent of all parties, the Commission granted Staff's Motion.
-Order No. 33189.
-The comment deadline was extended until December 12, 2014, and replies were to be filed no later than December 19, 2014.
+On October 17, 2014, Idaho Power Company filed an Application with the Commission requesting acceptance or rejection of a 20-year Energy Sales Agreement (Agreement) between Idaho Power and Clark Solar 3, LLC (Facility, Project).
+The Application states that Clark Solar 3 would sell and Idaho Power would purchase electric energy generated by the Project's solar photovoltaic facility located in Elmore County, Idaho.
+On November 6, 2014, the Commission issued a Notice of Application and Notice of Modified Procedure setting a comment deadline of December 19, 2014, and a reply deadline of December 26, 2014.
+Order No. 33166.